Top 10 Best Places to Retire in Virginia in 2022

 Winchester is on the rise in popularity among retirees in Virginia.
 Its rise is likely due to its recognition in national media.
 Reader’s Digest ranks Winchester as one of the top 10 best small towns in America to retire.

 The town has an active and growing retirement community.
 According to the U.S. Census Bureau, 15.9% of the population is over the age of 65.
 Winchester is home to the popular Shenandoah Apple Blossom Festival and other parades and concerts each year.
+With an already established senior population and a small town feel, Winchester is certainly one of the best places to retire in Virginia.

 3 – Alexandria, Virginia